 Chronic pain affects our mood, attitude and tolerance levels.
 And therefore our relationships with other people and general well-being

 The are many different 'coping mechanisms' to block out the pain, to numb us - some more destructive than others.
-Whatever yours is, work from your Base-Line.
+Whatever yours is, work from your Base-Line and start to feel how to heal yourself.

 A 'functional' posture for the body is, at its most basic, keeping our eyes level (horizontal equilibrum) body propulsion forward.